umair-hussain-10p/Hobsons---coding-challenge.-/README.md

   4. Navigate to Resources \&gt; Events.
 Assert that all events on the page occurs in the future.
 Note you do NOT need to apply the filters, just assert on the default list that is displayed.

 # PROJECT SETUP:
-Goto the command prompt and use following commands to setup the project; (Note: These commands are only for windows)
+Goto the command prompt and use following commands to setup the project;
 1. cd /your/project/path
 2. npm install cypress --save-dev
 3. ./node_modules/.bin/cypress open